 - Code reviews.
 If you want me to review your code, I'll be happy to do so.
 Usually, I tell my customers that they should start by running a code analysis tool (like the built-in Code Analysis feature in Visual Studio), because it's free, and you get more value out of my code reviews if you already get the obvious issues out of the way before I start looking at the code.
 I particularly look for issues relating to readability, encapsulation, coupling, maintainability, etc.

-- Training.
+Training.
 I regularly talk at conferences, but I can also visit your company to deliver lectures and workshops.
-You are welcome to take a look at my Lanyrd profile to get an idea about current and past topics, but feel free to contact me to discuss topics; I can most likely tailor something that fits your requirements.
+You are welcome to take a look at my schedule to get an idea about current and past topics, but feel free to contact me to discuss topics; I can most likely tailor something that fits your requirements.
 Apart from tailored training, I also have a small catalogue of off-the-shelf workshops:

 - Unit testing and TDD.
 Over the years, I've hosted several half-day and full-day workshops on unit testing and Test Driven Development.
 I have so much material on this subject in C# or F# that I can probably put something together to your liking.

 - Code That Fits in Your Head.
 A workshop based on my book by the same name, containing eight modules that sample practices from the book and provide some hands-on exercises.